![]() |

 d) Codes and Standards

-1) Nothing stated in this Part shall relieve the sponsor from compliance with building codes, ordinances, and regulations that are enforced by city or county jurisdictions.
+1) Nothing stated in this Part shall relieve the licensee from compliance with building codes, ordinances and regulations that are enforced by city, county or local jurisdictions.

-2) The recommendations of the BOCA National Building Code (1993) shall apply insofar as such recommendations are not in conflict with the standards set forth in this Part or with the National Fire Protection Association (NFPA) Standard No. 101 (1997), "Life Safety Code."
+2) The recommendations of the International Building Code shall apply insofar as those recommendations are not in conflict with the standards set forth in this Part or with NFPA 101.

-A) The portions of the BOCA National Building Code requiring automatic extinguishing systems in all hospitals, smoke detectors in all patient rooms, and automatic door closers on all patient room doors are hereby specifically excluded from these requirements.
+A) The portions of the International Building Code requiring smoke detectors in all patient rooms and automatic door closers on all patient room doors are hereby specifically excluded from these requirements.

-B) The BOCA National Building Code is intended as a model code for municipalities with no building code of their own.
+B) The International Building Code is intended as a model code for municipalities with no building code of their own.